Continuing Education Information

-California: ACEP is an approved CE provider by the APA, which is recognized by the California Board of Psychology, and by ASWB and NBCC, all of which are recognized by California Board of Behavioral Sciences to offer CEs for CA-based MFTs, LPCCs, LEPs and/or LCSWs.
+California: ACEP is an approved CE provider by the APA, which is recognized by the California Board of Psychology, and by ASWB and NBCC, which are recognized by California Board of Behavioral Sciences to offer CEs for CA-based MFTs, LPCCs, LEPs and/or LCSWs.

 Florida: ACEP is an approved CE provider FL Board of Clinical Social Work, Marriage & Family Therapy & Mental Health Counseling, Certified Master Social Workers and FL Board of Nursing (CE Provider #50-10765).
 ACEP is an approved provider for SCIENCE OF ENERGY HEALING (FL CE Broker Tracking #20-50353).

 The Institute for Better Health (IBH) is a joint sponsor of this course

 This professional distance learning continuing education activity was sponsored by the Institute for Better Health (IBH), PO BOX 5710 Santa Rosa, CA 95402, whose continuing education program has been approved by the organizations listed below, and jointly sponsored by ACEP.
 Except where otherwise noted, IBH, as the approved sponsor, maintains responsibility for the program.

 Nurses: The Institute for Better Health is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.

 Physicians: This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint sponsorship of IBH and ACEP.
 IBH is accredited by the ACCME to provide continuing medical education for physicians.
 IBH designates this enduring material activity for a maximum of 18 AMA PRA Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.